back

 Improve Your Debt-to-Income Ratio

-Your debt-to-income ratio compares how much money you bring in every month to your debt obligations.
+Your debt-to-income (DTI) ratio compares how much money you bring in every month to your debt obligations.
 Your debt-to-income ratio can determine your overall financial health because having a ratio too high can mean you are living paycheck to paycheck with a problematic amount of debt.
-Additionally, potential lenders will look at your debt-to-income ratio when determining your approval.
-Minimizing your debt by paying off your personal or car loan early can improve your chances of accessing the financial opportunities you want.

 Avoid Going Upside Down on Your Car Loan

 There is a unique risk that comes with paying off a car because of how quickly they depreciate in value.
 It’s often said that the minute you purchase a car and drive off the lot, its value plummets.
 If you pay off a car too slowly, you risk owing more on your car than it is worth.
-When this happens, it is referred to as being upside down on your car loan.
-This can become a major issue if your car becomes totaled in an accident because the insurance pay out might be less than what you own on the car loan.
-Paying off your car loan early could significantly reduce that risk.
+When this happens, you end up with an upside down loan

 Possible Drawbacks To Be Aware of When Paying Off Your Loan Early